Vexmage/Vexmage/README.md

 ### 🤝 Contributing

 Pull requests are welcome!
-Feel free to open an issue or submit improvements.
+Feel free to open an issue or submit improvements to my various projects.